SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.17.0 =
+= 2.17.1 =

-(2019/12/08) Added new options in the Document SSO metabox for the Schema Review type.
+(2019/12/13) Minor update to improve a Document SSO option label and its translation.